 Content Marketing Frequency Matters

-How many times did you hit your social feeds today?
+|How many times did you hit your social feeds today?
 Five?
 Ten?
 More than that?
 Now think of the most memorable piece of content that from all of that scrolling?
 Place it in your mind, focus on what it was that caught your eye, made you stop to read, or motivated you to click to read beyond the headline.
 Now, and here is the most important part, what was the source of that piece of content.
 Who posted it?
 If it was a friend who posted it can you recall the source of origin?

-My bet is that while it was easy to recall the content that had grabbed your attention, the secondary or content-marketing-frequencyprimary source completely eludes you.
+My bet is that while it was easy to recall the content that had grabbed your attention, the secondary or primary source completely eludes you.
 In fact even as you just read that last sentence you are most likely having a feeling of sudden awareness that you have absolutely no idea where that piece of ‘unforgettable’ news or meme came from.

 Now if you are having trouble recalling the source of something memorable, why would you think that the intended audience of your content marketing would suddenly remember something memorable that you produced?
 They won’t.
 And this is why you need to produce more content.
 It was also a recent topic of conversation of a recent Car Cast episdoe.